Reduce stubborn body fat in certain areas of your body – Liposuction in Melbourne – Body Contouring and Fat Reduction

-In any area previously treated with liposuction the fat often contains scar tissue which makes liposuction in the same area more difficult.
+In any area previously treated with liposuction, the fat often contains scar tissue which makes liposuction in the same area more difficult.

-Other variables affecting price of liposuction
+Other variables affecting the price of liposuction

 - Experience of the surgeon; and

-- Geographic location of the surgeon.
+- The geographic location of the surgeon.

 An expert liposuction surgeon who has done thousands of liposuction procedures, who consistently achieves outstanding results, and who is in great demand, will often charge more than a less experienced surgeon.